 Deborah J. Hamouris is a performer, composer, and songwriter; a teacher and choral director; an event producer and community organizer.
 Known for her work with the mountain dulcimer, an American folk instrument, she leads the Berkeley Dulcimer Orchestra, produces the annual Berkeley Dulcimer Gathering, and teaches at the Freight& Salvage Coffeehouse.
 Musically versatile, Deborah performs as a jazz vocalist and a traditionally influenced songsmith.
 Throughout her career, her work has focused on highlighting women’s issues and providing opportunities for female musicians.

-Deborah has been a part of the Freight & Salvage family for eight years.
-She joined its faculty when it moved downtown in 2009, and she launched the Berkeley Dulcimer Gathering there in 2013.
+Deborah has been a part of the Freight & Salvage family since 2009, joining its faculty when it moved downtown.
+The Berkeley Dulcimer Gathering was launched there in 2013.
 The Gathering attracts participants and instructors from across the nation, and will celebrate its sixth anniversary in May.
 Inspired by dulcimer legend Steve Eulberg, Deborah created the Berkeley Dulcimer Orchestra in 2014.

 Through the years, Deborah has been a member of three bands: Moonrise (folk trio),The Nomadics (jazz trio), and The DulciMates (folk duo).
 She founded and directed community choirs such as Gaia’s Voice (1987-1992), East Bay Harmony (1999-2001),Women & Song (2002-present), and the Unconditional Love Qwire (2012-2017).From 1999 to 2001, she served as musical director for Reclaiming’s Spiral Dance,the enormous ritual held each autumn in San Francisco.
 She is a familiar face at the Renaissance Faire and the Dickens Fair, and she has also performed in musicals,operas, rock operas, cabarets, and plays.